-The Cathy Tooze (Executive Headteacher) Emma Kirkham (Head of School, Herts & Essex) or Helen Smith (Headteacher, Manor Fields)/Chair of Governors will not investigate the allegation itself, or take written or detailed statements, but will assess whether it is necessary to refer the concern to the Local Authority Designated Officer (LADO Threshold Guidance may be used to inform this decision - found at https://hertsscb.proceduresonline.com/chapters/p manage alleg.html
+The Head Teacher/Chair of Governors will not investigate the allegation itself, or take written or detailed statements, but will assess whether it is necessary to refer the concern to the Local Authority Designated Officer (LADO Threshold Guidance may be used to inform this decision - found at https://hertsscb.proceduresonline.com/chapters/p manage alleg.html

-Children's Services - 03001234043 SOOHS (Out of Hours Service-Children's Services) - 03001234043
+Children's Services - 0300 123 4043 SOOHS (Out of Hours Service-Children's Services) - 0300 123 4043

-If the allegation meets any of the four criteria set out at the start of this section, contact should always be made with the Local Authority Designated Officer without delay.
+If the allegation meets any of the four criteria set out at the start of this section, contact should always be made with the Local Authority Designated Officer (LADO) without delay and within 24 hours in line with HSCP CP procedures.

-If it is decided that the allegation requires a child protection strategy meeting or joint evaluation meeting, this will take place in accordance with section 5.1.5 of the Hertfordshire Safeguarding Children Partnership Procedures Manual.
+If it is decided that the allegation requires a child protection strategy meeting or a joint evaluation meeting, this will take place in accordance with section 5.1.5 of the Hertfordshire Safeguarding Children Partnership Procedures Manual.